-Learn more about On-Chip Analytics, including practical examples.
+Learn more about in-database analytics, including practical examples.

 Similar to triggers in a relational database management system, this feature enables eXtremeDB to notify an application when something “of interest” in the database changes.
 It is available in synchronous and asynchronous modes.

 With databases constantly increasing in size, a complete backup/restore can be very time consuming.
 Incremental backup automatically detects the changes in a database, and only backs those up, speeding up that process.
 This enhancement dramatically improves the operational efficiency of eXtremeDB.
 Learn more about this features in our documentation.

 Time series analysis is a specialized sub-domain of data management, with special rules.
 Applications that crunch time series data (including market data) benefit from a DBMS tailored to the task.

 C, C++, C# Java, Python & Rust APIs